cyb3rpsych0s1s/4ddicted/book/pages/mod.md

 Of course (s)he can perfectly withdraw from consuming the addictive substance and, if long enough, his/her threshold will decrease back.

+🆕 >= v1.0.0

+- Consumables addictive potency now increases on subsequent consumption(s) the same day. (thanks [Phoenicia][Phoenicia])
+  > which means, the more you consume daily the faster it increases.
+- Consumables addictive resilience now increases when severing consumption for multiple subsequent days. (thanks [Phoenicia][Phoenicia])
+  > which means, the longer you prevent from consuming the faster it weans off.
+- Compatible with [Survival System][Survival System]: being overly stressed prevents addiction from weaning off when sleeping.

 ### Addictive consumables

+#### Symptoms

 The player will get hints from V whenever (s)he gets seriously addict: